SteveDraper/sudoku_gen/README.md

 ## NodeJS solver

 Since I need to learn some Javascript/node, I decided to port into this environment also.
-Execution time is around 10 seconds.
+Execution time of naive implementation using native Javascript Sets is around 10 seconds.

+Optimized version with native sets replaced by optimized bitsets is 490ms!